open-telemetry/opentelemetry-java-instrumentation/docs/java-7-rationale.md

 e.g. OkHttp takes this approach to
 [ensure compliance with Android API level 21](https://github.com/square/okhttp/blob/96a2118dd447ebc28a64d9b11a431ca642edc441/build.gradle#L144-L153)

-We will use this approach for the `instrumentation-api` module and for any library instrumentation that would be useful to Android developers.
+We will use this approach for the `instrumentation-api` module and for any library (manual) instrumentation that would be useful to Android developers (e.g. library instrumentation for OkHttp).

 ### Modern test tooling requires Java 8+